On this page:

 Academic writing needs to be cautious rather than definite.
 Instead of writing ’this proves that the approach was completely wrong’, you should write something like ‘this could suggest that the approach was inappropriate’.

 Words indicating caution include: ‘tends’, ‘suggests’, ‘could’, ‘may’, ‘might’, ‘possibly’, ‘probably’, etc. These can make statements less forceful.
 One possible way of avoiding making generalisations is to ask yourself, ‘Is this always the case?’
-For example, in the statement ‘Vulnerable adults live in poor housing’ this may not always be true.
+For example, consider the statement ‘Vulnerable adults live in poor housing’ .
+This may not always be true.
 It may often be true but it would be better to be cautious and say ‘Vulnerable adults may live in poor housing’.

 Sweeping statements and generalisations should also be avoided.
-Rather than writing ‘Teenagers do not respect their parents’, a phrase like ‘Many teenagers have been shown to lack respect for their parents’.
+Rather than writing ‘Teenagers do not respect their parents’, a phrase like ‘Many teenagers have been shown to lack respect for their parents’ would be better.

 Tip 3 - Be clear